Before joining Chatham House in April 2016, Adebusuyi (Ade) Adeyemi was a senior programme lead in one of the largest NHS trusts in the UK.

 His main policy interests are health system reforms and advising government ministries on how to finance and implement national universal health coverage reforms.

-Ade is currently studying for an executive MBA at HULT International Business School.
+Ade has just competed an executive MBA at HULT International Business School.
 He also holds an MPharm from University of Portsmouth and an MSc from King’s College London.